kachunchau/kachunchau/content/portfolio/blucommerce-denim-templates.md

 company: "blubolt"
 role: "UI design"
 site_url: ""
+hero: "/images/BluCommerce-Denim-04.jpg"
 ---

-{{< img src="/images/BluCommerce-Denim-04.jpg" >}}

 ## Overview

 bluCommerce's old mobile templates were very dated and hard to maintain.
-As more and more customers started shopping on mobile we needed templates that had a better UX.
+As more and more customers started shopping on mobile we needed templates that reflected this with the UX.

+This is a white label product.

 ### Goals and objectives